P. D. Cacek

 Patricia Diana Joy Anne Cacek (December 22, 1951, Hollywood, California) is an American author, mostly of horror novels.
-She graduated with a B.A in creative writing from California State University, Long Beach in 1975.
+She graduated with a Bachelor of Arts in creative writing from California State University, Long Beach in 1975.
+She has published multiple novels, over one hundred short stories, and written six plays.

+In an interview with the Horror Writers Association, Cacek said her secret of horror is to "take reality and give it a twist."
+Her first story sold when she was "39 ¾", when she was going to stop trying to publish at 40.